 Our results show that the rachis node is the site important for FHB resistance in barley.
 We showed that HvUGT13248 conjugated DON to D3G.
 We have also shown that HvUGT13248 is the primary gene conferring type II resistance in barley.
-The barley mutants may provide insight into the barley-F. graminearum interaction and provide genetic stocks for developing resistant barley cultivars.
-We have fine mapped the 6H bin7 and 2H bin8 regions and have identified lines that carry resistance that are uncoupled from deleterious traits.
-We have also shown that both QTL regions are a complex of QTL for DON and FHB resistance.
+The barley mutants may provide insight into the barley-F. graminearum interaction and may provide genetic stocks for developing resistant barley cultivars.
+We have fine mapped the 2H bin8 regions and have identified lines that carry resistance that are uncoupled from deleterious traits.
+We have also shown that the 2H QTL is a complex of QTL for DON and FHB resistance.

-2. What opportunities for training and professional development has the project provided?
+3. What opportunities for training and professional development has the project provided?

 Three postdocs have worked on this project.
 Each of the postdocs meet with me regularly and attend and present results in weekly lab meetings.
-Two of the postdocs presented posters at the 2021 Online National Scab Forum and one postdoc presented two posters at the 2022 National Scab Forum.
+One postdoc presented two posters at the 2022 National Scab Forum.

-3. How have the results been disseminated to communities of interest?
+4. How have the results been disseminated to communities of interest?

-The fine mapping of the chromosome 6H QTL region was published in Theoretical and Applied Genetics.
+A paper describing the role of HvUGT13248 in FHB resistance is in revision at Plant Physiology.
 A paper is in press at Plant Breeding describing a meta-analysis of the barley QTL associated with FHB resistance, DON accumulation and agro-morphological traits.
-Another paper describing the role of HvUGT13248 in FHB resistance is in revision at Plant Physiology.
-Two posters were presented at the 2021 Online National Scab Forum and two posters was presented at the 2022 National Scab Forum.
+Two posters were presented at the 2022 National Scab Forum.
 Muehlbauer presented a talk at IPK-Gatersleben, Germany.

-Project 2: Utilizing Genomics Resources to Develop Scab Resistant Wheat
+Project 2: Utilizing Genomic Resources to Develop Scab Resistant Wheat